HMO204 - Principles and Practice of Optometry 1

 Assessment task 4: Ongoing completion of a reflective clinical logbook is a hurdle requirement

-Assessment task 5: Successful completion of the 44 hours of clinical placements is a hurdle requirement.
+Assessment task 5: Successful completion of all rostered clinical placements is a hurdle requirement.